bitwarden/helm-charts/charts/self-host/README.md

 ### Setup Nginx ingress

 This example uses Nginx, but Traefik could also be used here.
-An AWS ALB is also a viable option: it previously could not do path rewrites with path-based routing, but the AWS Load Balancer Controller (v2.14+) now supports per-service URL rewrites via the `alb.ingress.kubernetes.io/transforms.<serviceName>` annotation — see [Setup AWS ALB ingress](#setup-aws-alb-ingress) below.
+AWS Load Balancer Controller v2.14+ is supported using rewrites with the `alb.ingress.kubernetes.io/transforms.<serviceName>` annotation, see [Setup AWS ALB ingress](#setup-aws-alb-ingress) below.

 #### Install the Nginx Ingress Controller